Bangladesh–Taiwan relations: Economic relations

-The main export products from Taiwan to Bangladesh are Petroleum, stain steel, synthetic fiber, vinyl chloride, polyacetal, epoxy, cloth and sewing machine.
-And from Bangladesh to Taiwan are crabs, shrimps, copper, clothing and shoes.
+The main export products from Taiwan to Bangladesh are petroleum, stain steel, synthetic fiber, vinyl chloride, polyacetal, epoxy, cloth and sewing machines.
+Bangladeshi exports to Taiwan are crabs, shrimps, copper, clothing and shoes.

 There are over 40 Taiwanese companies investing in Bangladesh, the largest categories are clothing manufacture, shoe manufacture, aquaculture, furniture manufacture.
 Companies of shoe manufacture are mostly in Chittagong, and others are in the suburban side of Dhaka.

-The biggest Taiwanese investor in Bangladesh is Run Xing Textile Company(潤興紡織), and the second is Pou Chen Corporation, which makes running shoes for Nike, Adidas and Puma.
+The biggest Taiwanese investor in Bangladesh is Run Xing Textile Company (潤興紡織), and the second is Pou Chen Corporation, which makes running shoes for Nike, Adidas and Puma.
 After wages increased in China and 2014 Vietnam anti-China protests, many of Taiwanese companies have decided to move their factories to Bangladesh for lower payment and stable environment.